AdobeDocs/experience-manager-desktop-app.en/help/introduction.md

 >[!NOTE]
 >
->AEM Desktop App was introduced in AEM 6.1 release and was previously called AEM Assets Companion App.
+>AEM desktop app was introduced in AEM 6.1 release and was previously called AEM Assets Companion App.

 <!-- ## AEM Desktop app touch-points in the creative workflow {#aem-desktop-app-touch-points-in-the-creative-workflow}